michaelmilleryoder/fanfiction-nlp/README.md

 * Character cooccurrence matrix
 * Alternate universe (AU) extraction from fic metadata

+## Preparation
+Parts of the pipeline use Stanford CoreNLP.
+You'll need to download [Stanford CoreNLP 3.9.2](https://stanfordnlp.github.io/CoreNLP/download.html).
+Unzip the downloaded file and find the file `stanford-corenlp-3.9.2-models.jar`.
+Place this file within the `CoreNLP` directory.

 ## Input
-Directory path to directory of fic chapter CSV files
+Directory path to directory of fic chapter CSV files.

+If your input is raw text you'll need to format it like the examples in the `example_fandom` directory.
+[Here's](https://github.com/michaelmilleryoder/fanfiction-nlp/blob/master/example_fandom/10118594_0004.csv) an example.
+Eventually we'll support raw text file input.

 ## Output
 * Character coreference: